 6. Sporting events encouraged competitive rivalry between residential Deaf schools throughout the nineteenth and twentieth centuries- but the interaction and exchange between students also created a vital connection between Deaf people across wide distances, contributing to a shared, national American Sign Language.
 To learn more, see Lane, Hoffmeister and Bahan, A Journey to the Deaf World, pg 131.

 7. Terence Parkin, a Deaf swimmer competed in the 2000 Olympics held in Sydney and beat the competition walking away with the silver medal for the 200 meter breaststroke!
-Read more about this Zimbabwe born medalist and his other sporting accomplishments here!
+Read more about this Zimbabwe born medalist and his other sporting accomplishments in an interview with ICSD here!

 8. An umpire’s use of visual cues has been attributed to the Deaf community.
 It is believed that the hand signals that denote a strike, ball, safe, and out were incorporated for William “Dummy” Hoy, the one of the deaf major league baseball players.
 Read about this in Gannon’s Deaf Heritage pg 272 and David Stewart’s Deaf Sport.